 Machine Learning (ML) is an aspect of Artificial Intelligence (AI) to provide a means for creating predicts and classifying data without having to program every possible outcome.
 Using historical data is the starting point so having large sums of data helps to increase the accuracy of Predictive Analytics.
 MindsDB is a SQL-based construct database that helps to address ML problems where multiple technologies and tools are integrated within a database.

 We’ll be making use of #Python and the Snowflake rest API to trigger Snowpipe continuous data loading.
-Check out our Meetup video to watch the deep dive on this topic.
+Check out our Meetup video below to watch the deep dive on this topic:

 Other Meetups and Events to check out: